ajinkyabedekar/Cryptographic-Coprocessor-Design/README.md

 # Cryptographic-Coprocessor-Design

+The project was completed as a part of Computer Architecture & Organisation course.

-This repository contains all the VHDL Codes along with the project on Cryptographic Coprocessor Design
+This repository contains the following:

+1. VHDL Codes

+2. PDF on allotment of projects

+3. Screenshot of VHDL Code in ModelSim

+4. TXT File containing the source code of the project

 The team members were: